cocodrilodog/tools-motion-kit/docs/LifeCycle.md

 MotionKit.GetMotion(m_Ball, "Position", p => m_Ball.localPosition = p)
 	.Play(new Vector3(0, 0, 0), new Vector3(3, 0, 0), 2);
 ```
-This has the very convenient side effect that a reused motion will "interrupt" itself if needed.
-For example, in the code below, the second animation will interrupt the first one because it is starting before the first one completes.
+In the code below, the second animation will interrupt the first one because it is starting before the first one completes.
 This happens because the animation is being carried out by the same `Motion` object, so it just stops and plays with the new settings.
 ```
 // First motion
 MotionKit.GetMotion(m_Ball, "Position", p => m_Ball.localPosition = p)